sm2302/labs-titanic-saiyidahsharil/README.md

 -   The relationship between two variables
 -   The distribution of age of passenger
 -   Comparison on the survival rate between male and female

+Thank you for checking out my first individual Git project! 😄